 A further priority is the Mediterranean rim, where a number of countries have important political and economic links with Spain.
 The Union of the Mediterranean has its headquarters in Barcelona.
 Relations with Morocco have often been dominated by the issues of sovereignty of the two Spanish enclaves of Ceuta and Melilla, illegal immigration, drug-trafficking, fishing rights and countering terrorist activities.
 Spain continues to dispute British sovereignty over Gibraltar.

-In the period leading to the global financial crisis, the Spanish economy boomed and attracted appreciable levels of foreign capital.
-While other sectors have suffered since 2008, services, particularly tourism, continue to play an important role.
+Services play an important role in Spain’s economy.
+Spain is a major tourist destination.
+Attracting over 68 million foreign tourists in 2015, the sector directly contributes 5.8 per cent of GDP and 5.2 per cent of employment.
 Manufacturing has been dominated by textiles and apparel, motor vehicles, shipbuilding, machinery and pharmaceuticals.
-Spain is a significant producer of agricultural products, including grain, poultry, olives and olive oil, grapes and wine.
-Fishing is a major industry; Spain's fishing fleet is one of the largest in the world.
+Spain is a major producer of agricultural products, including grain, poultry, olives and olive oil, grapes and wine.
+Fishing is a significant industry; Spain's fishing fleet is one of the largest in the world.